Direct7Design/5-minute-PHP-framework/TUTORIAL.md

 For example if your `absolute_url` is set to *http://www.example.com/*, every request coming to *http://www.example.com/* will be redirected to this `index()` method.

-All request that does not come to the root directory (`absolute_url`) are treated with the standard MVC approach: **http://www.example.com/controller/action/param1/param2/...**
+All requests that do not come to the root directory (`absolute_url`) are treated with the standard MVC approach: **http://www.example.com/controller/action/param1/param2/.../**
-If the `method` is not set (i.e. request comes to *http://www.example.com/controller/*) will be redirected to the `index()` method in specified controller.
+If the `action` is not set (i.e. request comes to *http://www.example.com/controller/*), it will be redirected to the `index()` method in specified controller.

 See the example `welcomeController`: if the user accesses the *http://www.example.com/welcome/* page, his request will be passed to `welcomeController::index()` method.
 If the user opens the *http://www.example.com/welcome/someaction/* page his request will be passed to `welcomeController::someaction()`.

-**Note:** is the method called in url does not exists in the controller, the `index()` method will be called instead.
+**Note:** if the action called in url does not exist in the controller, the `index()` method will be called instead.

 #### Models

-`models` directory contains very model that may be needed in your application.
+`models` directory contains every model that may be needed in your application.
 Each model can be connected to a different database (right now: MongoDB or MySQL).
 The type of the database that the model refers to is determined by the class that model extends.

-`usersModel` that will be connecting to MongoDB database must extend the `databaseMongoDB` class, like the example:
+`usersModel` that will be connecting to MongoDB database must extend the `databaseMongoDB` class:

     class usersModel extends databaseMongoDB {}

-`usersModel` that will be connecting to MySQL database must extend the `databaseMysql` class, like the example:
+`usersModel` that will be connecting to MySQL database must extend the `databaseMysql` class:

     class usersModel extends databaseMysql {}